-In heart of Amazon’s Seattle headquarters, a first-of-its-kind family shelter takes shape
+In heart of Amazon’s Seattle headquarters, a first-of-its-kind family shelter takes shape for Mary’s Place

 Upper floors are designed for longer stays, with private rooms for families, sound-insulated and set away from the large windows, which spill light onto communal spaces.
 That design choice addresses the major sleep deficit many unsheltered families have, whether because of cold, fear or the constant need to wake early and relocate, Hartman said.
 “You can’t sleep unless your kids are stable and safe,” she said.

-Hartman said the typical family stays in a shelter about 85 days before finding permanent housing.
+Hartman said the typical family stays in a shelter for about 85 days before finding permanent housing.
 For 90% of those families, it’s their first time being unhoused.
 “It’s one season of a life, not to be repeated,” she said.

 Two floors are for Popsicle Place, specially designed for unhoused families with kids undergoing chemotherapy, dialysis or other major medical treatments.
 Mary’s Place has rooms for 10 such families in its Burien shelter, the only other permanent facility it operates, purchased in May 2018.
 At Amazon, it will have 30 more.

-“We’re trying to achieve no sick child sleeps in a car,” Hartman said.
+“We’re trying to achieve: No sick child sleeps in a car,” Hartman said.
 “We can do better than that.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.